JoseAscuntar/odin-recipes/README.md

 - **Choclo Arepa image:**
 Photo by "Superhomi912" via Wikimedia Commons "with the name of "Kolumbianische_Arepas_mit_Käsefüllung" and the CREATIVE COMMONS BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 Link to the image: "https://commons.wikimedia.org/wiki/File:Kolumbianische_Arepas_mit_K%C3%A4sef%C3%BCllung.jpg".
 It is used in the beginning of the Choclo Arepa recipe webpage

+- **Caldo de Costilla image:**
+Photo by "Xemenendura" via Wikimedia Commons with the name of "Kolumbianische_Arepas_mit_Käsefüllung" and the CREATIVE COMMONS BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+Link to the image: "https://commons.wikimedia.org/wiki/File:Caldo_de_costilla_Paisa.jpg".
+It is used in the beginning of the Caldo de Costilla recipe webpage.